How To Have a Successful Military Relationship

 - Send care packages.
 These are a great, tangible reminder of what you share, and remind deployed service members that they are not alone.
 Think of ways to make each package creative and fun.

 - Stay active in things you enjoy.
-Have outlets and activities to keep you busy outside of the time you’ve planned to communicate with your loved one.
+Have outlets and activities to keep you busy while you are apart.

 While it’s perfectly normal and understandable to acknowledge that you miss one another, return as often as you can to trust, affirmation, and gratitude.
 Praying for one another can also be a great encouragement to both your hearts when times get tough.